serokell/blog-posts/existential-vs-universal-quantification/article.md

 func :: forall a b c m.
 Monad m => a -> b -> m c
 ```
 You might want to ask, what's so special about this syntax?
-Nothing changed since we added the quantifier because it was already there!
+Nothing changed when we added the quantifier because it was already there (although implicit).
-However, it allows us to use new tricks.
+However, making it explicit allows us to do some new things.

 ### Examples

 #### Order of type variables

 First of all, you can now change the order of type variables.
-Let's imagine you want to define a function with 10 type variables (yeah, there are real-life [examples](https://hackage.haskell.org/package/leancheck-0.9.10/docs/Test-LeanCheck-Utils-TypeBinding.html#v:-45--62--62--62--62--62--62--62--62--62--62--62--62-:) of such functions), and you know that when you use it, you want to specify type of the last argument explicitly.
+Let's imagine you want to define a function with 10 type variables (yes, there are real-life [examples](https://hackage.haskell.org/package/leancheck-0.9.10/docs/Test-LeanCheck-Utils-TypeBinding.html#v:-45--62--62--62--62--62--62--62--62--62--62--62--62-:) of such functions), and you know that when you use it, you want to specify the type of the last argument explicitly.

-Here, and in the future examples we will use the `TypeApplication` extension, which allows you to pass types as function arguments, using `@` sign (If specifying concrete type is unnecessary you can use type wildcard `@_`).
+Here and in the future examples, we will use the `TypeApplication` extension, which allows you to pass types as function arguments via the `@` sign.
+(If specifying concrete type is unnecessary, you can use the type wildcard `@_`.)

-By default, the order of type variables, which you assign types to, is the same as the order in which they are introduced in the function definition.
+By default, the order of type variables that you assign types to is the same as the order in which they are introduced in the function definition.

 Without `forall`, you would write something like this:

 ```Haskell